 Contributed by Adrian Grant

 Adrian Grant is in the final year of a PhD at Magee College, University of Ulster.
 His thesis, which is entitled ‘Irish socialist republicanism, 1909-36’, examines the Irish Labour, republican and communist movements in the period.
-You can read his review of part one of The Limits of Liberty here, and his review of part two here.
+You can read his review of part one of The Limits of Liberty here.